-To control corrosion and bacterial growth in the pipeline during hydrostatic pressure test and future storage, the test water may be treated with corrosion inhibitors and other chemical compounds to manage and control corrosion activities.
-Commonly used chemicals are biocides which kill and prevent the formation and growth of bacteria and other organisms in the seawater, corrosion inhibitors used to inhibit general corrosion when residual oxygen is available and oxygen scavengers used to reduce the amount of oxygen available for corrosion and bacterial growth.
-After the completion of a hydrostatic test, the water must be discharged, often with environmental considerations [8].
+Therefore, to control corrosion and bacterial growth in the pipeline during hydrostatic pressure test and future storage, the test water may be treated with corrosion inhibitors and other chemical compounds to manage and control corrosion activities.
+Commonly used chemicals are biocides which kill the micro-organisms and prevent the formation and growth of bacteria and other organisms in the seawater, corrosion inhibitors used to retard general corrosion when residual oxygen is available and oxygen scavengers used to reduce the amount of oxygen available for corrosion and bacterial growth.
 Different classes of corrosion inhibitors may be used to protect systems from corrosion, including inorganic or organic.
 Inorganic inhibitors include nitrites, phosphorous based and others.
-Organic inhibitors are the products formulated from molecules constructed from C, H, O, or N atoms.
+Organic inhibitors are the products formulated from molecules constructed from of carbon, hydrogen, oxygen and nitrogen atoms.
 Vapor-phase corrosion inhibitors (VCI) described in this paper are organic based blends.
 The mechanism of the corrosion protection of organic inhibitors includes the formation of a thin, sometimes monomolecular layer on the metal, which is a protective barrier to aggressive ions [4-5].
 In the majority of cases, organic components form a physical bond with the metal substrate.
 Formulations can include components with other functionalities for added protective capabilities.
-The main difference of the VCI products versus non VCI products, is the presence in the formulation of an ingredient with moderately high vapor pressure that can prevent corrosion in the vapor space without applying VCI directly to the metal surface [9-10].
-The typical examples of this class are organic amines and their salts with carboxylic acids (amino-carboxylates).
+The main difference of the VCI products versus non-VCI products, is the presence in the formulation of an ingredient with moderately high vapor pressure that can prevent corrosion in the vapor space without applying VCI directly to the metal surface [9-10].
+The typical examples of this class are organic amines and their salts with carboxylic acids (aminocarboxylates).
 The advantage of VCI are that the volatilized molecules can reach hard to-reach spaces.
 When they reach the metal, VCI attach to it by the active group, creating a strong physisorption mechanism.
+After the completion of a hydrostatic test, the water must be discharged, that must be in compliance with environmental restrictions.
+It is required compliance with the Clean Water Act and the National Pollutant Discharge Elimination System (NPDES) [8].